canonical/lxd/README.md

     ip addr
     lxc config set core.https_address 192.168.1.15

+#### When I do a `lxc remote add` over https, it asks for a password?

+By default, LXD has no password for security reasons, so you can't do a remote add this way.
+In order to set a password, do:

+    lxc config set core.trust_password SECRET

+on the host LXD is running on.
+This will set the remote password that you can then use to do `lxc remote add`.

-After that you need to set credentials for secure access.
-It is done by setting `core.trust_password` or by copying client certificate from `.config/lxc/client.crt` to server and adding it with:
+You can also access server without setting password by copying client certificate from `.config/lxc/client.crt` to server and adding it with:

     lxc config trust add client.crt

 #### How do I configure alternative storage backends for LXD?